henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 This is as close as we can get to a **standard basis** for linear functions: `f(x) = x` and `f(x) = 1` are clearly different functions, not scalar multiples of one another.
 By contrast, `f(x) = x` and `h(x) = 4x` are scalar multiples of one another and would not be a linearly independent pair.
 But `{x, 1}` is not the only basis we could have chosen; `{4x + 1, x - 3}` is also a basis.

+> the zero vector should always be included in a subspace because it's a scalar multiple of any vector (scalar is set to 0)

 The same concept applies to **quadratic functions** having the form `f(x) = ax2 + bx + c`.
-These form a 3D subspace of the vector space of functions with one choice of basis being `{x2, x, 1}`. *Linear functions form a vector subspace of the space of quadratic functions where the `x2` component is zero*.
+These form a 3D subspace of the vector space of functions with one choice of basis being `{x^2, x, 1}`. *Linear functions form a vector subspace of the space of quadratic functions where the `x^2` component is zero*.
 Linear functions and quadratic functions are examples of **polynomial functions**, which are *linear combinations of powers of x*; for example,
 $$
 f(x) = a0 + a1x + a2x2 + … + an
 $$
-xn Linear and quadratic functions have degree 1 and 2, respectively, because those are the highest powers of x that appear in each.
+`xn` Linear and quadratic functions have degree 1 and 2, respectively, because those are the highest powers of x that appear in each.
 The polynomial written in the previous equation has degree n and n + 1 coefficients in total.
 In the exercises,

 > you’ll see that the space of polynomials of any degree forms another vector subspace of the space of functions (of a higher degree).